PengPengPeng717/llpkgstore/docs/llpkgstore.md

 ### llpkg generation

 A standard method for generating valid llpkgs:
-1. Receive binaries/headers from [installer](#llpkgcfg-structure), and index them into `.pc` files
+1. **C/C++ packages**: Receive binaries/headers from [installer](#llpkgcfg-structure), and index them into `.pc` files
+2. **Python packages**: Install Python package using pip and generate Go bindings with `llpyg`
-2. Detect the generator from configuration files.
-For example, if an `llcppg.cfg` file is present in the current directory, we can directly use `llcppg`
+3. Detect the generator from configuration files.
+For example, if an `llcppg.cfg` file is present in the current directory, we can directly use `llcppg`, or if `llpyg.cfg` is present, we can use `llpyg`
-3. Automatically generate llpkg using a generator for different platforms
+4. Automatically generate llpkg using a generator for different platforms
-4. Combine generated results into one Go module
+5. Combine generated results into one Go module
-5. Debug and re-generate llpkg by modifying the configuration file
+6. Debug and re-generate llpkg by modifying the configuration file

 ### Merge PR
 The maintainer **SHOULD** squash commits before merging a PR.
 The squash commit message **MUST** include [`{MappedVersion}`](#mappedversion-in-pr-commit) to enable the Post-processing GitHub Action to parse it correctly.